auth0/docs/articles/compliance/gdpr/features-aiding-compliance/user-consent.md

 ### Re-consent and user migration

-If you have to do re-consent with existing users and you decide to migrate your users from an existing database to Auth0, you can use our [Automatic User Migration](/users/migrations/automatic) feature.
+If you need to ask for consent from existing users and you decide to migrate your users from an existing database to Auth0, you can use our [Automatic User Migration](/users/migrations/automatic) feature.
 By activating this, each time a user logs in for the first time (since this was activated), they will be created in Auth0 without having to reset their password.

 ---